spithash/MySQL-MariaDB-skip-replication-errors/README.md

 Network Issues: Intermittent network issues can cause the slave to miss some of the replication events from the master, leading to inconsistencies.

 ## Using
 Run the script as sudo (assuming root can connect locally).
+There are cases where mariadb and/or mysql commands are not available to users with no super user privileges (sudoers).
 Otherwise, use something like .my.cnf in your home folder.
 ````
 sudo bash mysql-mariadb-skip-errors.sh
 ````